4.3 Phase 3: Model Development & Training

 4.3.2 Energy Consumption & Sustainability Reporting (Green AI)

-AI training's environmental impact has become a significant concern, with large model training consuming electricity equivalent to hundreds of homes annually.
+Large model training can consume electricity equivalent to hundreds of homes annually, making its environmental impact a real concern.
 Organizations must measure, report, and minimize the carbon footprint of their AI development activities.

 Environmental Impact Context